phone(833)316-3170 homeinfo@agavehomeloans.com

 Mortgage Insurance

-If paying less than 20% down, the buyer may be required to purchase private mortgage insurance.
+If paying less than 20% down, the buyer may be required to pay private mortgage insurance.

 Credit Rating